 - To create your own, select the keyboard most like the one you want to use.

 - Scroll through the window displaying all of the functions, and find the one you’d like to customize.

 - Click in the box alongside it and type your new shortcode.
 If the key is already used, a notification will appear giving you the option to overwrite it or try again.

-- Once you have edited the shortcode, click save and give your keyboard a new name.
-If you want to edit the keyboard at a later date, just select it from the drop-down menu, make your changes and save again.
+- Once you have edited the shortcode, click Save and give your keyboard a new name.
+If you want to edit the keyboard at a later date, just select it from the drop-down menu, make your changes and save it again.

 So, that’s a whole heap of hotkeys to save you time and repetitive strain injury.
 Our top tip for integrating DaVinci Resolve shortcuts into your work is don’t try and learn them all at once.
 You don’t need to master this entire list to see the positive effects they can have on your work.
 Concentrate on your most used actions and learn those, as you grow as a video editor, shortcuts will feel more familiar, and you’ll begin to have fun with them.